-An estimated 3,100 Canadians were diagnosed with liver cancer in 2020.
+An estimated 3,100 Canadians will be diagnosed with liver cancer in 2021.
 These cancers mainly affect adults and are more common in men than women.
 Prognosis varies widely depending on the type of liver cancer being diagnosed and the stage at which it is detected.
 Five-year survival rates for liver cancer are estimated to be around 19 percent.

 There are many types of liver cancer and each varies in risk.
 The most common type is hepatocellular carcinoma, closely followed by cholangiocarcinoma.
 Detecting liver cancer early can increase chances of survival for patients with this deadly disease, but given the lack of clear diagnostic tests, patients are often diagnosed at advanced stages of the disease or after the cancer has spread to other parts of the body.